 Yes, there are two that I have become aware of in my years of being barefoot outdoors and walking barefoot on soccer fields.
 There may be others that I am not aware of but these definitely can occur.

 Sprinkler heads – On some soccer fields there are automatic sprinkler systems and they are not a problem since that are usually under the surface.
 They all have heads or nozzles that pop up from the ground.
 After watering the heads usually drop back below the surface, and they pose no risk or problem at all.
 But they do not always do that, and when sticking up they can be a hazard to bare feet, especially the toes.
 So make sure all sprinkler heads are pushed down below the surface before play begins.
-It is a simple remedy and it the toes will be happier for it.
+It is a simple remedy and the toes will be happier for it.

 Beestings and other stinging insects – I have been stung over the years by a bee on grass fields many times (i.e. over 15 total).
 It is merely a minor annoyance for me since I have developed a threshold tolerance and the stings only bother me for about three minutes and after five minutes I have no pain at all.
 Also I always feel better for a day or two after the beestings so it may be there are some minor positive apitherapy effects for me.
 But I do know that some people are allergic to bee venom or other stinging insect venom and can get a serious reaction such as anaphylactic shock.
 My recommendation for those who are allergic to bee venom (or other stinging insect) is that to avoid the possibility of adverse effects such as anaphylactic shock, do not play Barefoot Hub Ball.
 I have a general warning in the Rules about avoiding this sport if you are concerned about individual hazards, and in the Disclaimer section.